Life Cycle Assessment

 3 MINUTE READ

-Recently there has been an increase in awareness around the impact of consumer packaged goods (CPGs).
-Unfortunately, the press around the environmental impact of CPGs tends to focus on packaging.
+Recently there has been an increase in awareness around the negative environmental impact of consumer packaged goods (CPGs).
+Unfortunately, the press around the environmental impact of CPGs tends to focus on the negative impact of packaging, particularly plastics.
 In addition, the common factor to quantify environmental impact in the media is carbon (CO2) footprint.
 However, focusing on packaging or CO2 footprint only tells part of the story.

-The think outside the bottle concept is to encourage consciousness when consuming.
+The thinking outside of the bottle concept for this blog is to encourage consciousness when consuming from a wholistic perspective.
 Our impact on the environment that is more than what we see when we pick up a bottle off the shelf.
-It isn’t just about packaging or CO2 footprint.
-There is more to consider about a product’s impact and ultimately our impact.
+It isn’t just about packaging or CO2 footprint or any other single factor.
+There is more to consider about a product’s impact and ultimately our impact as consumers.

 Life Cycle Assessment